repepo/kore/README.md

 #### Installing PETSc

 Download PETSc release 3.12.5.
-This release supports SuperLU_DIST version 5.4.0, which has lower memory usage than the newest version.
+This release supports SuperLU_DIST version 5.4.0, which has much lower memory footprint than the newest version.
 We need to download SuperLU_DIST (no need to unpack it) and then download and unpack PETSc:
 ```
 wget https://portal.nersc.gov/project/sparse/superlu/superlu_dist_5.4.0.tar.gz
 wget http://ftp.mcs.anl.gov/pub/petsc/release-snapshots/petsc-lite-3.12.5.tar.gz